Bruteforce004/MiniProject/README.md

   6. Type "iphone" and enter
   7. It should give you 10 results from both flipkart and amazon
   8. Apply filters and enjoy.

+# Other Info
+  - Templates sub-folder has all the html pages
+  - Static sub-folder has all the CSS files and images
+  - app.py is the main flask file
+  - BS4Azn.py is the amazon web scraper
+  - BS4fpkrt.py is the flipkart web scraper